Coaching for YUC (Youth Ultimate Cincinnati)

 Help your players throw better with this throwing diagnostics guide.

-Here is a helpful quiz on the rules you can use with your players: rules quiz, answers.
+Here is a helpful quiz on the rules you can use with your players (these quizzes are based on the old, 11th Edition Rules, but are still useful): rules quiz, answers.
 We know that not every player is going to know all the rules, but helping them learn is a big part of coaching.
-The complete 11th Edition rules can be found here: http://www.usaultimate.org/resources/officiating/rules/11th_edition_rules.aspx
+The complete 2020/2021 Rule Set is here.

 Here is a guide to building a network of parental involvement and support for your team.